 Oil to Gas Heating Conversion Factors

 1) Main Gas Line Installation On Your Property

 New gas line installation can cost about $1,000.
 But your utility company may do this for free.

 “According to NSTAR, if your heating system is over 10 years old, you’ll need a new system.
 With installation, that can cost you between $5,000 and $10,000, depending on the efficiency of the new heating system.”

-Since moisture in the gas exhaust can harm the lining of your chimney’s masonry, you may have to pay $750 to $2,000 for a chimney liner.
+Since moisture in the gas exhaust can harm the lining of your chimney’s masonry, you may have to pay $750 to $2,000 for a chimney liner when you are converting from oil to gas heating.
 The liner won’t be needed if you’re getting a high-efficiency (condensing) furnace.